navesund/test_pr_agent/best_practices.md

 # [Java]
-- Use Logger instead of System.out.println
+- Detect the usage of System.out.println and suggest to use Loggers instead
-- Date should be in DD/MM/YYY format
+- All the Dates should be in DD/MM/YYYY format

 # [JavaScript]
 - Use Logger instead of console.log